-ETF is short for ‘exchange-traded fund’.
-In a nutshell, an ETF is a basket of assets that can include a medley of any of the following:
+In a nutshell, an exchange-traded fund (ETF) is a basket of assets that can include a medley of any of the following:

-They are ideal for individual investors because they allow you to diversify your holdings without actually purchasing individual shares of each asset.
-And the profits are generated but the performance of the overall fund, and not individual shares.
+Exchange-traded funds are ideal for individual investors because they allow you to diversify your holdings without purchasing individual shares of each asset.
+And the profits are generated by the performance of the overall ETF and not individual shares.

-Furthermore, they are easily purchased and sold on the exchange, making it simple for investors to buy and sell.
+Furthermore, ETFs trade like stocks and are easily bought and sold on the stock exchange, making it simple for investors to buy and sell.

 How do ETFs work?

-Before ETFs hit the exchange for trading, they must be created by authorized participants or specialized investors.
+Before exchange-traded funds hit the exchange for trading, they must be created by authorized participants or specialized investors.
 They conduct extensive research and choose the assets that they deem as most suitable for the portfolio.

-Each ETF has ticker symbol and intraday price that can be tracked throughout the day.
-But unlike mutual funds or index funds, prices are constantly fluctuating because shares are issued and redeemed throughout the day.
+Each exchange-traded fund has a ticker symbol like a stock and intraday price that can be tracked throughout the day.
+But unlike mutual funds or index funds, prices are constantly fluctuating because ETF shares are issued and redeemed throughout the day.
 (Mutual funds are priced at the end of the trading day so all buyers and sellers receive the same price).

-ETFs can be purchased by individual investors, but the way in which returns are generated differs from what you’d see with stocks or bonds.
-Profits are not tied to the actual assets in the fund, but a sum of the profits generated from interest and dividends from the overall fund.
-The return is collectively based on your proportion of ownership in the fund.
+Individual investors can purchase ETFs, but the way returns are generated differs from what you’d see with stocks or bonds.
+Profits are not tied to the actual assets in the ETF, but a sum of the profits generated from interest and dividends from the overall ETF.
+The return is collectively based on your proportion of ownership in the ETF.

 Types of ETFs

-There’s no shortage of ETFs as offerings exist to track an array of sectors, markets, and indexes both here in the U.S. and abroad.
-Those that are most popular among investors include:
+There’s no shortage of exchange-traded funds as offerings are designed to track various sectors, markets, and indexes both here in the U.S. and abroad.
+The types of ETFs that are most popular among investors include: